vvcraft/SpawnDeathSign-Plugin/README.md

 Information on the sign will be:
 - "RIP" + the player name
 - "Date" + the actual date
-- Why he is dead
+- Why the player is dead

  Like this